 As this article on employee rights explains in greater detail, there are a number of details that must be proven in order to bring a claim that you are suffering pay discrimination.
 You must be able to show that two employees from the same workplace, one being male and one female, are receiving unequal pay despite doing equal work.
 It then falls to the employer to justify this difference, using reasons such as the relative performance or seniority of the employees in question.

-If you are considering making a claim or you have any other concerns about the way you are being treated at work, you might benefit from the support of an attorney.
+If you are considering making a claim or you have any other concerns about the way you are being treated at work, you might benefit from the support of the discrimination attorney in Los Angeles.
 He or she can explain your rights and may be able to help you identify whether you might be entitled to compensation.
 With this advice, you can seek a resolution to your situation and work toward achieving a friendlier and fairer working environment.